gueff/blogimus/README.md

 Now you can edit this file writing **Markdown** Syntax

 ##<a name="CreateAPage"> Create a Page
-cd to `/trunk/modules/Bloggixx/data/page/` and create a new file.
+cd to `/trunk/modules/Blogixx/data/page/` and create a new file.
 The filename should represent the title of the new Page.

-        $ cd /trunk/modules/Bloggixx/data/page/
+        $ cd /trunk/modules/Blogixx/data/page/
         $ touch "Contact.md"

 Now you can edit this file writing **Markdown** Syntax

 ##<a name="Templating"> Templating / Design
-See `/trunk/modules/Bloggixx/templates/` for the Smarty template files which will be used for Bloggixx.
+See `/trunk/modules/Blogixx/templates/` for the Smarty template files which will be used for Blogixx.